I’m Not Worried About Saving for Retirement; I’ll Just Work Forever. What Can Go Wrong?

 Forces out of your control can derail your plans

 You get laid off.
 Layoffs and downsizing are part of life, and you could end up on the receiving end of one of those actions.
-Depending on the job market and your age, it may be difficult to find a comparable salary or even a new job.
+Depending on the job market and your age, it might be difficult to find a comparable salary or even a new job.

 You hate your job.
-You may have the best job in the world, but that can quickly change if a new boss comes in, your co-workers change, or the company is under new management.
+You might have the best job in the world, but that can quickly change if a new boss comes in, your co-workers change, or the company is under new management.
 Suddenly, the job you loved coming to work at every day becomes the place you dread the most.

 “People don’t get to choose how long they work due to illness, caregiving, any number of things,” says Nick Nefouse, global head of retirement solutions and head of LifePath at BlackRock.
 “Having savings is important.
 It gives you more control.”